diegomezg/devops-trainee-program/07 - Jenkins & pipelines construction with code/README.md

 - Integrate builds tools such as Gradle, GitHub, Maven and Tomcat.
 - Identify the differences between scripted and declarative pipelines.
 - Interpret the structure of a declarative pipeline, including the role of the stage, step, agent, and post sections
-- The use of Groovy language to construct a pipeline.
+- Construct a pipeline using the Groovy language.

 ## Contents
 1. Introduction